hoanb1/ground-station/frontend/TESTING.md

 ### E2E Tests Timeout

 - Increase timeout in `playwright.config.js`
-- Check if backend is running
+- Check if backend is running (`npm run dev` in another terminal)
 - Check network conditions
 - Verify selectors are correct

 ### React 19 Compatibility

 If you encounter issues with React 19:
+- This is normal during the RC phase
+- Tests should still work correctly
 - Ensure all testing libraries are up to date
 - Check for console warnings about deprecated features
-- Review React Testing Library compatibility
+- Update @testing-library/react when React 19 stable is released

 ## Resources